How to Prepare Your Home for Summer Holidays

 Most of us want to conserve energy and save on utility bills, and do not want to leave their ACs on while on holiday.
-Well it is important to note that summers in Dubai are hot and humid, which is a recipe for moulds.
-You do not want to return back home with all your leather furnishing, footwear and expensive bags all mouldy and ruined.
-Moreover, moulds in your home are dangerous to your health and can cause respiratory issues.
+Well it is important to note that summers in Dubai are hot and humid, which is a recipe for molds.
+You do not want to return back home with all your leather furnishing, footwear and expensive bags all moldy and ruined.
+Moreover, molds in your home are dangerous to your health and can cause respiratory issues.

 We recommend leaving your ACs on at 24 degrees and ideally on a timer for at least 8 – 12 hours in the day.
 Better, upgrade to a smart thermostat which you can easily control remotely while you are on holiday.